guillaume-hoareau/ELK-CPACF/part2.md

 More information about ELK here: https://www.elastic.co

-## What you have to keep in mind about ELK
+## What to Keep in mind about ELK?
 "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.
 Elasticsearch is a search and analytics engine.

 Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.

 Kibana lets users visualize data with charts and graphs in Elasticsearch.
 The Elastic Stack is the next evolution of ELK.

-This part to monitor crypto APIs of a LinuxONE instance thanks to ELK.

 ## 1. Seting-up an ELK infrastructure
 An ELK stack can be implemented very easily, not matter the processor architecture.